 7. Recipes Remembered: A Celebration of Survival by June Feiss Hersch

-This cookbook gives voice to stories and food memories of Jewish survivors of the Holocaust.
-Two recipes available on our site, Sally Rosenkranz's Honey Cake and Carrot and Prune Tzimmes, explore Jewish resilience and culture through the lens of food.
+This cookbook gives voice to stories and food memories of Jewish Holocaust survivors.
+Many of our recipes, especially Sally Rosenkranz's Honey Cake and Carrot and Prune Tzimmes, are also testaments to the preservation of Jewish culture through food.

 8. How Hitler Was Made by Cory Taylor